It is a disease in which cells divide rapidly, causing them to form abnormal tissues called neoplasms.

 The goal of surgery is to remove all or as much of the neoplasm as possible.
-In most cases and whenever possible, surgeons remove the entire tumor, as well as a margin of healthy tissue around it.
+In most cases and whenever possible, surgeons remove the entire tumor and a margin of healthy tissue around it.

-However, if the tumor cannot be completely removed, the surgeon tries to remove as much of it as possible.
+However, if the tumor cannot be removed entirely, the surgeon tries to remove as much of it as possible.
 In some cases, such as breast cancer, the entire breast can also be removed.

-Patients who undergo surgical removal of a malignancy still need to undergo additional treatment, which may be chemotherapy or radiation therapy.
+Patients who undergo surgical removal of a malignancy still need to undergo additional treatment, such as chemotherapy or radiation therapy.

-Radiation therapy is currently one of the most common treatments used for neoplastic malignancies.
+Radiation therapy is currently one of the most common treatments for neoplastic malignancies.